mprasad2510/NewsApp/README.md

 # NewsApp
 # Android-Mvi
 MVI Architecture with Kotlin , Rxjava .
-Testing with Mockito,Roboelectric
+Testing with Mockito,Espresso

 ## Library Used
 * RxJava2 and RxAndroid